United Kingdom in the Eurovision Song Contest 1999: Voting

 The same voting system in use since 1975 was again implemented for this event, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a selected jury or the viewing public through televoting, with countries not allowed to vote for themselves.
 This was the second contest to feature widespread public voting, and the UK opted to implement this method to determine which countries would receive their points, with an 8-member back-up jury assembled in case technical failures rendered the telephone votes invalid.
 Around 323,000 valid votes were registered in the UK in total during the five-minute voting window, which determined the UK's points.
-Colin Berry was appointed the spokesperson and announced the results of the UK vote during the broadcast.
+The BBC appointed Colin Berry as its spokesperson to announce the results of the British vote during the broadcast.

 After Eurovision

 Following the contest, "Say It Again" reached a peak of number 6 on the UK Singles Chart and also featured in Sweden's Sverigetopplistan and Belgium's Ultratop.
 Precious continued to release new music, having some limited success in the singles chart and releasing a self-titled album in 2000.
 The group eventually disbanded in 2001: later that year Jenny Frost became a member of British girl group Atomic Kitten; Sophie McDonnell went on to host several television programmes, including the BBC's children's shows 50/50 and The Saturday Show; Louise Rose moved into acting, appearing in several roles in TV and film; Kalli Clark-Sternberg found work as a session singer; and Anya Lahiri returned to modelling and acting and subsequently became a fitness instructor.